-What credit score do you need for a mortgage?
-That's a tricky question, because borrowers must contend with both "official" guidelines and unofficial guidelines.
+What credit score do you need for a mortgage or home loan?
+What are the minimum credit score requirements?
+Those are tricky questions, because borrowers must contend with both "official" guidelines and unofficial guidelines.
 First, you need to understand what a "representative" or "underwriting" credit score is.
 Most people have a score from each of the three biggest credit bureaus -- Equifax, TransUnion and Experian.
 But which one is the "representative" score?
 To determine this, lenders usually pull a "tri-merge" credit report, which contains the scores from all bureaus.
 If there are three usable credit scores, the middle score is the representative score.
 If there are two usable credit scores, the lower score is used for underwriting, and if there is only one, that's of course the only one used.

 FHA loan requirements are set by federal law.
 These minimum guidelines include two credit score thresholds.
 First, applicants must have FICOs of at least 500 to be eligible for any FHA mortgage.
 In addition, those whose scores range between 500 and 579 are required to make down payments of at least ten percent, while borrowers with higher scores only need 3.5 percent down.
 FHA borrower must not be listed on the government's CAIVRS database -- the names of those who are delinquent on amounts owed to the government -- or they are not eligible for financing.